ajay9634/termux-box/README.md

 `Termux-box` is not Box64Droid neither Box4Droid.

 ## Installation from download folder
+download rootfs.tar.xz and patch.tar.xz from olegos2 GitHub then copy to download folder.then run install cmd.

 After installation the start command in termux is `termux-box`

 Download and install